rodrivas78/tsog_square/README.md

  //The Sounds Of Geometry (or The Sounds of Math)
   //Square (v.1.0.2) - by Rodrigo Gonzales (Rodrivas78) - 2022

+  For a more detailed description of the project: https://rodrivas78.itch.io/the-sounds-of-geometry-square

    Instructions:

   The interaction with the polygon takes place through the keyboard.